ThomasScottWhite/RatDetectionProject/README.md

 # Installation
 You need anaconda(https://www.anaconda.com/download) or miniforge (https://github.com/conda-forge/miniforge) installed to run this program.

-You should be able to download and create a conda environment using these commands
+You should be able to download the project and create a conda environment using these commands.

 git clone https://github.com/ThomasScottWhite/RatDetectionProject.git
 cd RatDetectionProject